howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 </Instruction>

-This function is essentially identical to our `updates.Mutation.post` updater function.
-The only difference is the naming of the data (in this case `newLink`) that we're adding to the `FEED_QUERY`.
+This function is essentially identical to the `updates.Mutation.post` updater function that you've written previously.
+The only difference is the naming of the property on the result.
+In this case `newLink` is added to the `FEED_QUERY` data instead of `post`.

 **And that's it!** Your app is now ready for realtime and will immediately update links and votes whenevert they're created by other users.